Home Backtesting and trading How To Become A Successful Quant Trader in 2024 (Can You Be...

 Does a quant trader need speed and fast execution?

 You don’t need any sophisticated equipment except trading software, a broker, and an internet connection.
-Your result is much more likely to come from your creativity and experience and less likely from any fancy tools you might have.
+Your result is much more likely from your creativity and experience and less likely from any fancy tools you might have.
 You can’t compete on tools and equipment.

 Unfortunately, our experience indicates many software developers have a fetish for developing their own software and programs when they start trading.
 This is, in most cases, a waste of time.
-You can buy a good platform like Amibroker for only 400 USD and use it for the rest of your life.
+You can buy a good trading platform like Amibroker for only 400 USD and use it for the rest of your life.

 You are unlikely to gain any advantage through software or execution speed.
 Concentrate on your trading ideas, not tools.

 Is quantified trading profitable?
-Do quants make a lot of money?

 Warren Buffet presumably made 99% of his wealth after turning 50, and 97% after he turned 65.
 The compounding effect works like a snowball.
 Simply by being patient, you have a nice chance of building a nest egg.